IonicaBizau/ferris-wheel/README.md

 ```

 ## License
-This stuff is licensed with :heart: under [the MIT license](/LICENSE).
+This stuff is licensed with :heart: under [The KINDLY license](/LICENSE).